-In recent years a concerted effort helped bring Bear Creek back toward its natural condition and flow patterns.
+In recent years, a concerted effort helped bring Bear Creek back towards its natural condition and flow patterns.
 Workers and volunteers have planted native vegetation and taken other steps to improve the health of the creek and habitat for fish.

 Much of that work was destroyed when the wind-driven Almeda fire charred soil and burned plants, trees, homes and businesses along the Bear Creek and Highway 99 corridor, but restoration efforts are underway.

 For information on registering for the online history talk, visit jcls.libcal.com/calendar/jcls_event/WIT-Nov-2020.
-A recording of the program will later be made available on the Jackson County Library Services YouTube channel at youtube.com/user/JCLSN2K.
+A recording of the program will later be made available on the Jackson County Library Services YouTube channel at www.youtube.com/user/JCLSN2K.

-LaLande’s talk on the history of Bear Creek is part of the monthly Windows in Time history lecture series — a joint effort of Jackson County Library Services and the Southern Oregon Historical Society.
+LaLande’s talk on the history of Bear Creek is part of the popular Windows in Time monthly history lecture series — a joint effort of Jackson County Library Services and the Southern Oregon Historical Society.
 Writers, archaeologists and historians bring to life different aspects of Southern Oregon history.